Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - As we know that the ssh ports are open so we can SSH to Michael's account

 - `ssh michael@192.168.1.10` reveals that it requires a password.
-We can use hydra to brute force it an then SSH again
+We can use hydra to brute force it while attempting to connect to SSH

+- It is helpful to know where sample wordlist are in Kali Linux.
+While working on this project I have learnt that there are at least 3 reference lists that every cybersecurity expert should be familiar with.
+These lists are composed of commonly used passwords

+**1. `ls /usr//share/wordlists/rockyou.txt`**

+**2. `ls /usr/share/john/password.lst`**

+**3.`/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`** Here the dirbuster directory contains multiple lists, but medium one is the one commonly used

-- `hydra -l michael -P /usr/share/john/password.lst  192.168.1.110 ssh`
+- `hydra -l michael -P /usr/share/wordlists/rockyou.txt  ssh://192.168.1.110 -t 4` Here we can also type just the ip alone followed by ssh like: `192.168.1.110 ssh` its equvilant to

 - `ssh michael@192.168.1.10`

 ![](images/hydra1.png)

+- I found [This Link about Hydra](https://www.linuxfordevices.com/tutorials/linux/hydra-brute-force-ssh) helpful, and so I am sharing as reference

 - After login some basic commands can be run for navigation